nattafahhm/dataset-sensors19/README.md

-The dataset folder (used for an Ucami 2019 submission) contains two-sub folders:
+The dataset folder contains two-sub folders:

 1) **evaluation_dataset** folder is the experimental dataset used for evaluations.
 2) **training_dataset** folder is the public dataset used for training the model (which used for on-device deep learning inference).